qtumproject/bridge-evm-contracts/README.md

 After the steps above (pausing and implementation upgrade), the Circle team can proceed with their part of burning the locked USDC tokens.

 This step concludes the USDC Hand Over Procedure.

+## Contract Management Methods

+All of the functions below share the common argument `bytes[] calldata signatures_`, which is an array of signatures from the signers if required.
+If the `isSignersMode` flag is set to `true`, the signatures are required.
+Otherwise, the signatures are not required, and this argument should be an empty array (i.e., `[]`).

+For the `pause` and `unpause` methods, if the `pauseManager` address is NOT the zero address, the `pauseManager` address can call these methods.
+These methods will be restricted only to the `pauseManager` account.

+- `pause(bytes[] calldata signatures_)`: Pauses the contract.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.
+    - Requires either the owner, the pause manager, or sufficient signatures depending on the `isSignersMode` flag and the `pauseManager` address.

+- `unpause(bytes[] calldata signatures_)`: Unpauses the contract.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.
+    - Requires either the owner, the pause manager, or sufficient signatures depending on the `isSignersMode` flag and the `pauseManager` address.

+- `setPauseManager(address newManager_, bytes[] calldata signatures_)`: Transfers pause management to a new address.
+    - `address newManager_`: The address of the new pause manager.
+May be set to the zero address.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.

+- `setSignaturesThreshold(uint256 signaturesThreshold_, bytes[] calldata signatures_)`: Sets the threshold of signatures required to authorize a transaction.
+    - `uint256 signaturesThreshold_`: The new signature threshold.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.

+- `addSigners(address[] calldata signers_, bytes[] calldata signatures_)`: Adds new signers.
+    - `address[] calldata signers_`: The new signers to be added.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.

+- `removeSigners(address[] calldata signers_, bytes[] calldata signatures_)`: Removes signers.
+    - `address[] calldata signers_`: The signers to remove.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.

+- `toggleSignersMode(bool isSignersMode_, bytes[] calldata signatures_)`: Toggles the signers mode.
+    - `bool isSignersMode_`: The new signers mode.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.

+- `upgradeToWithSig(address newImplementation_, bytes[] calldata signatures_)`: Upgrades the implementation of the proxy to `newImplementation`.
+    - `address newImplementation_`: The address of the new implementation.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.

+- `upgradeToWithSigAndCall(address newImplementation_, bytes[] calldata signatures_, bytes calldata data_)`: Upgrades the implementation of the proxy to `newImplementation`, and subsequently executes the function call encoded in `data_`.
+    - `address newImplementation_`: The address of the new implementation.
+    - `bytes[] calldata signatures_`: The signatures from the signers if required.
+    - `bytes calldata data_`: The data for the function call to be executed.